epochrion/webgl-example/readme.md

 # webgl-example
-Sample code from a React Native mobile application project that renders a grid of images.
+Sample code from a React Native mobile application project that renders a grid of numbers.
-Uses three.js and react-native-webgl libraries to create plane geometries and apply an image texture.
+A frame interval value is used to induce a delay between subsequent calls of the load texture function.